USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_tracers.md

 ## CMAQ Tutorial ##
 ### Add Chemically Inert Tracer Species to CMAQ ###
 Purpose: This tutorial will step you through the process of adding chemically inert tracers to the CMAQ model.
-Additional details are provided in the CMAQ Operational [Guidance Document (OGD)](https://github.com/USEPA/CMAQ/blob/5.3/DOCS/User_Guide).

 ------------

 ### STEP 1: Create tracer namelist</strong>

-Create namelist according to Table 3.4 in the [CMAQ OGD](CMAQ_UG_ch04_model_inputs.md#Table3-4).
+Create namelist according to Table 4-2 in the [CMAQ User's Guide](../CMAQ_UG_ch04_model_inputs.md#Table4-2).
 Include one line for each tracer species with the following format (refer to the table below for more information on the abbreviations):

 <a id=Table3-4></a>

-<center> **Amended from Table 3-4. in CMAQ UG** </center>
+<center> **Amended from Table 4-2 in the CMAQ User's Guide** </center>

 | **Line**| **Column** |**Name** | **Type**| **Description** |**Options for Syntax**:|
 |-----|-----|----------------------|----------|--------------------------------------------|----------------------------|